Pulse-width modulation: Direct torque control (DTC)

-The infinite bandwidth is caused by the nonlinear operation of the pulse-width modulator.
-In consequence, a digital PWM suffers from aliasing distortion that significantly reduce its applicability for modern communication systems.
-By limiting the bandwidth of the PWM kernel, aliasing effects can be avoided.

-On the contrary, the delta modulation is a random process that produces continuous spectrum without distinct harmonics.

 PWM sampling theorem

 The process of PWM conversion is non-linear and it is generally supposed that low pass filter signal recovery is imperfect for PWM.
-The PWM sampling theorem shows that PWM conversion can be perfect.
-The theorem states that "Any bandlimited baseband signal within ±0.637 can be represented by a pulsewidth modulation (PWM) waveform with unit amplitude.
-The number of pulses in the waveform is equal to the number of Nyquist samples and the peak constraint is independent of whether the waveform is two-level or three-level."
+The PWM sampling theorem shows that PWM conversion can be perfect:

+Any bandlimited baseband signal whose amplitude is within ±0.637 can be represented by a PWM waveform of unit amplitude (±1).
+The number of pulses in the waveform is equal to the number of Nyquist samples and the peak constraint is independent of whether the waveform is two-level or three-level.

+For comparison, the Nyquist–Shannon sampling theorem can be summarized as:

-Nyquist-Shannon Sampling Theorem: "If you have a signal that is perfectly band-limited to a bandwidth of f0 then you can collect all the information there is in that signal by sampling it at discrete times, as long as your sample rate is greater than 2f0."
+If you have a signal that is bandlimited to a bandwidth of f0 then you can collect all the information there is in that signal by sampling it at discrete times, as long as your sample rate is greater than 2f0.

 Applications

 Servos

 PWM is used to control servomechanisms; see servo control.